microsoft/live-share/docs/use/vscode.md

 ![Screen shot showing co-editing](../media/vscode-coedit.png)

+> **Note:** Co-editing has a few limitations.
+See [platform support](reference/platform-support.md) for the state of features by language.
+Find in files is not yet implemented [(up-vote 👍)](https://github.com/MicrosoftDocs/live-share/issues/43).
+Finally, "Multi-root workspaces" is not yet supported [(up-vote 👍)](https://github.com/MicrosoftDocs/live-share/issues/46).

 In addition, each collaborator can navigate to any file in the shared project.
 This means you can edit together in the same file or independently in separate files and thus seamlessly switch between investigation, small tweaks, and collaborative editing.
 The resulting edits are persisted on the host's machine so there is no need to synchronize, push, or send files around once you're done editing.
 The edits are "just there."

 > **Security Tip:** Given all participants can independently navigate and edit files, as a host, you may want to restrict which files guests are able to access in your project via a .vsls.json file.
 As a guest, it is also important to realize you may not see certain files as a result of these settings.
 See [controlling file access and visibility](../reference/security.md#controlling-file-access-and-visibility) for details.